koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 DeepSpeed reduces compute and time to train by >100x for large models.

-If you just want to see how to implement DeepSpeed in your code, see the "Using DeepSpeed" section below.
+If you just want to see how to implement DeepSpeed in your code, see the [Using DeepSpeed](#5-using-deepspeed) section below.

 ## 1. Partial Solutions